 The performance was developed in close collaboration with the Dutch Resistance Museum.

+Professional storyteller Karel Baracs (Amsterdam, 1950) brings the history of his hometown to life.
+In 2008, Mr. Baracs was officially named City Storyteller of Amsterdam.
+He received a Royal honor for his storytelling work in 2012.
 He has performed in London, The Verzetsmuseum of Amsterdam, the Stadsschouwburg (City Theater of Amsterdam) and Amsterdam City Hall.

 In 2013, the feature-length documentary, “The Storyteller of Amsterdam,” directed by Eli Brown and produced by Burst Films LLC, was released to festivals.
 It is now available for distribution internationally for broadcast.

 “The Storyteller of Amsterdam” follows the first (and only) city storyteller of Amsterdam through the final year of his city-sponsored contract in 2010.
 Shortly before his contract began, the world economy collapsed, dooming his tenure.
 In the shadow of the faltering economy, Karel Baracs, works to connect communities through the act of storytelling.
 He works with parents at a school to help them perform on stage and deliver personal narratives that help connect them to the community and the other parents at the school.
 He prepares a group of storytellers for the international SAIL festival.
 He delivers his most well-known story, “Why Tram Line 8 No Longer Runs” to an audience at City Hall, as well as other performances.
 All of his actions help bring the power of personal narrative storytelling to a wider audience and show that sometimes the simplest act of telling your story is the most powerful one that a person can do.